Learning about glossing and assessing progress

 At the beginner level, your students do not need to know how to gloss.
 They just need to recognise some basic glossing conventions.

-• Questions are shown (for example, TIME WHATwhq).
+- Questions are shown (for example, [Gloss: TIME WHAT; Non-manual signal: whq]).

 Comparing sentence patterns